rastarecords3/odin_js_projects/README.md

 18/10/2025
 Etch a sketch project started
-Flex container set up, with a js file inserting grid items in via the DOM
+Flex container set up, with a js file inserting grid items in via the DOM Etch a sketch now fully functional with adjustable grid size